critterandguitari/Organelle_pd_extra/README.md

 [declare -path ../../pd-extended/cyclone]

-For deploying / distributing / sharing patches it might be better to actually copy the needed objects into your patch folder so it is self-contained,  this way the patch will work even if someone doesn't have all the objects copied to their USB drive.
+For deploying / distributing / sharing patches it is better to copy the needed objects into your patch folder so it is self-contained,  this way the patch will work even if someone doesn't have all the objects copied to their USB drive.